aamarber/shellscriptexercise/exercise2/README.md

 # Password Pattern Checker
 Write a shell script that:
-1. Tells the user that the password should be at least 8 characters long, contains at least one uppercase letter, one lowercase letter and one digit
+1. Tells the user that the password should be at least 8 characters long, contains at least one uppercase letter, one lowercase letter
 2. Asks the user to input the password and store it into a variable
 3. If the password matches the previous pattern show a message saying "Password is valid" and end the script
 4. While the password is not valid: